 There Are Dozens of Credit Scoring Models Used in the Credit Industry and Each One Gives a Different Credit Score

 The credit score you see when you check your score is probably not the same one used by lenders and insurers to make credit decisions

 Most people don't know that there isn't one true credit score.
-In fact, there are a number of different credit scoring models and they vary from place to place.
-So it's important to realize that the credit score you see, whether it be from one of the major credit reporting agencies or from your credit card's free score, isn't the score that's used for your credit decisions.
+In fact, there are a number of different credit scoring models and they vary from one place to another.
+So it's important to realize that the credit score you see, whether it be from one of the major credit reporting agencies or from your credit card company, isn't necessarily the score that's used for your credit decisions.

 Credit reports have important information besides your credit score

 Credit reports are full of information, not just your credit score, that is used by lenders to determine your credit worthiness.
 Your credit worthiness is more than just a number.
 It's a combination of the information contained on your credit report, such as the age of your accounts, the number of accounts, the types of accounts, and how you make your payments.

 Each credit reporting agency calculates things a little differently

 It might surprise you, but credit scores vary from one credit reporting agency to the next.
 One credit reporting agency might have a top score in the 800s whereas another might be in the 900s.
 So it can be difficult to compare from one to the other.
 In addition, a potentially negative item on one credit report might not be on another credit report, giving you vastly different credit scores.

 The score you see on your credit report isn't the same one the lender sees